Share this articleFeatured in This Article

 Each bat in Pennsylvania prefers a slightly different temperature niche.
 Little brown bats, for example, prefer colder caves than tricolored bats.
 Nonetheless, the researchers found that artificially cooling the caves helped the populations of both species increase in diversity and numbers.

-“Just that two degrees, on average, takes that much further from the optimal growth rate of the fungus,” Johnson said.
+“Just that two degrees, on average, takes [the caves] that much further from the optimal growth rate of the fungus,” Johnson said.

 While this technique seemed to work in these environments, Johnson cautions against the idea of cooling previously or currently important bat hibernaculum.
 It would be better to maintain those caves as they are in case bats may naturally overcome the deadliness of white-nose syndrome through adaptation, he said.
 There are also other potential costs to the population that could occur from cooling hibernacula.
 Cooling caves too much or creating sites not stable enough in temperature may just drive bats to other caves, as they may prefer temperatures within the optimal niche for the growth of white-nose syndrome.